 Education is the most effective way to spread positive change, open minds, and inspire young people who are responsible for the future of our community and the earth we live on.
-In 2016 & 2017, over 2,000 people participated in our educational experiences that center around pollinators (honey bees), conservation, and beekeeping.
+Since 2016, over 4,500 students have participated in our educational experiences that center around pollinators (honey bees), conservation, and beekeeping.
 These programs are incredibly important to our ecosystem and shed light on the plight of the honey bees as well as educate the community on the importance of pollinators, beekeeping, and simple day-to-day conservation efforts that will support a healthy future for our world’s honey bees.
 We bring young people, adults and seniors programs that allow them to learn about things such as the intricacies of the hives, pollination, and the importance of conservation minded thinking and living.

 The Problem Our World and the Honey Bees are Facing

 Since the late 1990’s, beekeepers have noticed a decline in the honey bee population including high rates of collapse within colonies.
 Beekeepers have reported between 30-50% higher rates of hive loss.
 The declining bee population is a serious concern and issue facing humans globally.
 Pollinators have a great impact on food production, the balance of ecosystems, and the farming community.
 There is an awesome symbiotic relationship between these essential pollinators and food we enjoy every day.
 For beekeepers, this problem of a declining honey bee population is a constant worry and heartache.